TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-snapshot-completion.md

   2. Snapshot id may be in entry returned by query.
 We need to create a new segment from that entry, like initial load.
   3. Snapshot id may be in entry beyond what was returned by query.
 We can continue sync so that we get everything and eventually pick up the snapshot, or ignore the entries in between and continue with `query('snapshot','end')`.

-For now, I'm going to assume we'll be close to the head of the log and avoid having to download and parse snapshots.
+For now, I'm going to assume we'll be close to the head of the log and want to avoid downloading and parsing snapshots, if we don't have to.
 In future we'll probably need a mechanism to give up and reload from the latest snapshot if the client falls too far behind.

 I had a few false starts but eventually found that I could slot the logic needed neatly into the `updateContent` method I introduced [last time]({% link _posts/2025-08-11-infinisheet-tracer-bullet-snapshots.md %}).
 It goes immediately before the existing code that appends entries retrieved from the event log to the in-memory representation.